Sleep Disorder Center

 Who does the sleep study?

 During your sleep study you are monitored by a Registered Sleep Technologist.
-Afterwards, your results are shared with Dr. Akshay Mahadevia and his team for diagnosis.
+Afterward, your results are shared with Dr. Akshay Mahadevia and his team for diagnosis.

 I work third shift.
 Will I have to do my sleep study at night?